liamhendricks/cellblock/readme.md

 - cell_size: The size of the 'gap' between cells.
 Lower value means more cells in the grid, i.e a value of 1 would mean 1 cell for every vertex in the grid. cells.
-- cell_save: This is a `CellSave` resource that enables saving and loading for your mutable objects.
 - cell_directory: The directory where your `Cell` scenes will be saved.
 - base_cell_scene_path: This is the base scene that you wish to be created when the editor tool creates a new `Cell` to edit.
 It is defaulted to the the `Cell` node, but you may want to extend this